AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 ```

 ## Inferring ASVs
 Here's where DADA2 gets to do what it was born to do, that is to do its best to infer true biological sequences.
-It does this by incorporating the consensus quality profiles and abundances of each unique sequence, and then figuring out if each sequence more likely to be of biological origin or more likely to be spurious.
-You can read more about the details of this in [the paper](https://www.nature.com/articles/nmeth.3869#methods){:target="_blank"} of course or looking through [the site](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
+It does this by incorporating the consensus quality profiles and abundances of each unique sequence, and then figuring out if each sequence is more likely to be of biological origin or more likely to be spurious.
+You can read more about the details of this in [the paper](https://www.nature.com/articles/nmeth.3869#methods){:target="_blank"} of course or looking through [the DADA2 site](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
 This step can be run on individual samples, which is the least computationally intensive manner, or on all samples together, which increases the function's ability to resolve low-abundance ASVs.
 Imagine Sample A has 10,000 copies of sequence Z, and Sample B has 1 copy of sequence Z. Sequence Z would likely be filtered out of Sample B even though it was a "true" singleton among perhaps thousands of spurious singletons we needed to remove.
 Because running all samples together on large datasets can become impractical very quickly, the developers also added a way to try to combine the best of both worlds they refer to as pseudo-pooling, which is demonstrated very nicely [here](https://benjjneb.github.io/dada2/pseudo.html#Pseudo-pooling){:target="_blank"}.
 This basically provides a way to tell Sample B from the above example that sequence Z is legit.
 But it's noted at the end of the [pseudo-pooling page](https://benjjneb.github.io/dada2/pseudo.html#Pseudo-pooling){:target="_blank"} that this is not always the best way to go, and it may depend on your experimental design which is likely more appropriate for your data – as usual.
 There are no one-size-fits-all solutions in bioinformatics!
 But that's exactly what makes it so damn fun 🙂

 ```R
 dada_forward <- dada(derep_forward, err=err_forward_reads, multithread=TRUE, pool="pseudo")